One Call Insurance Services Limited Privacy and Data Policy

 - other insurers, business partners, agents or carefully selected third parties providing a service to us or on our behalf, such as: processing our mail, taking payments, sending texts, providing IT systems and administrative services;

-- Commercial Legal Limited who handles claims on behalf of One Insurance Limited.
+- Commercial Legal Limited who handles claims on behalf of One Call Insurance.
 Please see the “Claims Management” section below.
 Their registered address is Unit 1, Carolina Court, Doncaster, South Yorkshire, DN4 5RA;

 - the companies that provide our additional products such as Breakdown, Guaranteed Hire Vehicle, Total Loss Top Up, Tools in Transit, Excess Reducer, Home Emergency, Home Legal and Helmet and Leather cover;